Scheduling on Aggregated Ethernet Interfaces

 Prior to Junos OS Release 9.6, the hierarchical scheduler mode on these models required the aggregated-ether-options statement link-protection option.
 If a link-protection option is not specified, the scheduler is configured in non-link-protect mode.

 To specify the member link bandwidth derivation based on the equal division model (scale) or the replication model (replicate) on aggregated Ethernet interfaces, include the member-link-scheduler (scale | replicate) option at the [edit class-of-service interfaces aeX] hierarchy level.
 The default setting is scale.

 In link-protect mode, only one link is active at a time and the other link acts as the backup link, whereas in a non link-protect mode, all the links of the aggregate bundle are active at the same time.
 There is no backup link.
 If a link goes down or a new link is added to the bundle, traffic redistribution occurs.

-For more information on the hierarchical scheduler (CoS), see the Class of Service Feature Guide (Routers and EX9200 Switches).
+For more information on the hierarchical scheduler (CoS), see the Class of Service User Guide (Routers and EX9200 Switches).